cl2534/RecipeWorld/README.md

 ## [Link to Initial Main Project File](app.js)

-  * React initial set up is in the foler "recipeworld"
+  * React initial set up is in the folder "recipeworld"

 ## Annotations / References Used